ABOUT US

 upcoming board meeting agenda

-Montana Wheat & Barley Committee’s next board meeting is March 19, 2024 in Bozeman.
-Click here for the agenda.
+Montana Wheat & Barley Committee’s next board meeting will be Mar.
+24-25.

 board meeting posting